 From messy play to monsters: A playful dance through Neuro-Dramatic Play and E-P-R ( 11th Jan 2019) €110

 This training with Dr Sue Jennings (UK and Romania) will take us on a journey through Neuro-Dramatic Play and Embodiment-Projection-Role – Sue’s amazing paradigms that shape our understanding of children’s play, attachment formation and healing.
-This is a final chance to attend training with Dr Sue Jennings as she moves towards full retirement after her full career and amazing contributions to the field.
+This is a great opportunity to attend training with Dr Sue Jennings as she moves towards full retirement after her full career and amazing contributions to the field.